otaviomacedo/aws-batch-simulator/README.md

 ## Fair-share scheduling

-Now suppose that there are two departments in your company that can submit jobs of this type to be processed: Research and Finance, with Finance accounting for about 80% of the jobs submitted.
-You can model this scenario with weight factor
+Now suppose that there are two departments in your company that can submit jobs of this type: Research and Finance, with Finance accounting for about 80% of the jobs submitted.
+You can model this scenario with weight factor probabilities:
-probabilities:

 ```ts
 const report = simulator.simulate([{